 To daisy chain your monitors, you need a few specific things.

 First, you need two or more monitors that support at least DisplayPort 1.2.
-Displays that will act as middle-links in the chain must include DisplayPort output ports as well as input ports.
+Displays that will act as a middle link in the chain must include DisplayPort output ports as well as input ports.
 You also need DisplayPort cables, preferably high-quality ones, though they can be 1.2, 1.3, or 1.4, generation, they're entirely interchangeable.
 You can also use a newer DisplayPort 2.0/2.1 cable if you prefer, though there are only a handful of devices and graphics cards that support that newer, higher-bandwidth standard as of mid-2023.

 Alternatively, you can use USB-C cables, but HDMI cables do not support daisy chain monitors.

-DisplayPort is the more established daisy chain medium, as it's supported since DisplayPort 1.2, which debuted in January 2010.
+DisplayPort is the more established daisy chain medium, as it has been supported since DisplayPort 1.2, which debuted in January 2010.
 To daisy chain DisplayPort monitors, all you have to do is connect the first display to your host system using a compatible DisplayPort cable, and the second display to the first's secondary DisplayPort output connection.

 If your graphics card or laptop supports it, you may be able to increase the number of your DisplayPort daisy chain monitors even further, so that you have three, four, five, or even six displays – although that's typically reserved for the highest of high-end graphics cards.
 Unless you're running relatively low resolutions across all those screens too, you may start to run into bandwidth issues with the DisplayPort cables.
 For example, a DisplayPort 1.2 daisy chain can handle four 1080p screens, and two displays running at 2,560 x 1,600.
 DisplayPort 1.3 and 1.4 can daisy chain DisplayPort monitors up to 4K resolution, though only two of them at the highest resolution and only at 60Hz (even though DisplayPort does support higher refresh rates).
 They could do up to six 1080p daisy chain monitors, however.

 Note: Intel’s current integrated graphics card supports up to 3 displays (this includes the laptop's built-in display).
-The next generation Tiger Lake chipset will increase support to 4 displays.
+To use 3 independent external displays, you must close the lid of your laptop.

 USB-C connections offer a similar multi-monitor solution to DisplayPort daisy chain technology.
 It has the option to extend and duplicate displays, useful for different scenarios, and cuts back on cabling while extending the range of your displays from the source system.